bootcoder/jQueryIntro/README.md

 #### ProTip:
 Chrome defines ```$()``` as well.
 This is not jQuery.
 Always be sure you have **_actually_** loaded jQuery into your project.
 If you can select an element with $ but cannot run various jQuery methods on it this is most likely the culprit (Laugh now...
 Its happened to better Devs than you friend ;-)

+__From this point forward your Chrome Dev Tools should never be closed.__

 ## More Nice Links: